stormpero/Fit-Style/README.md

 ./mvnw spring-boot:run
 ```

-...or you can just:
-Open folder backend with IntelliJ IDEA
+or you can justpen folder backend with IntelliJ IDEA
 Wait until the dependencies are established

 ----